andylvua/ext2-4_filesystem_reader/README.md

 > [!TIP]
 >
-> The transactions list can be displayed using the `-t` option.
+> The transaction list can be displayed using the `-t` option.
 >
 > Also, the `-j` option can be used to display the journal superblock information.